Of all the misconceptions in the dieting world, one of the most painful is that eating healthy and eating out are mutually exclusive.

 For example, if you have a timeline attached to your goals for a leaner body composition, every meal matters and you probably need to be accurate with tracking your macros.
 In some situations — like if you’re going on a beach vacation in two weeks or participating in a fitness competition — you may choose to avoid eating out altogether.
 More often than not, restaurant meals are a calorie and macro bomb, and for some, it’s simply not worth the saving or manipulating you’ll have to do to make it work within targets.

 For most, however, being more flexible with macro tracking for a few days will not completely deter them on the path to their goals.
 Take an honest assessment of your goals and the decide if going slower or quicker towards them feels best.

-carve out space for meals
+carve out space for meals before eating out

 Restaurant meals will likely pack more carbohydrates and fats than if you tried to recreate the same dish at home.
 Professionals tend to cook with more fats and oils — they make use of brining, basting and marinating all along the preparation process.
 Ever wonder how a chicken breast prepared by you at home tastes completely different than when you order it at a restaurant?!
 That’s because chefs tend to lean on seasonings, marinades, oil and butter, my friend.
 There are a couple things that you can do to make restaurant meals better fit your macro targets.
 You can: